Enrique Dupuy de Lôme: Early life

 Dupuy de Lôme was born in Valencia, the eldest son of Santiago Luis Dupuy de Lôme Guillemain and Isidra Paulín de la Pana de Belmonte.
 His father's family had moved to Spain from France after the French Revolution to work in the silk industry.
 His father settled in Valencia, where he was a politician, and silk and wine magnate.

 His brother Carlos (1853–1921) was a silk industrialist and politician who was the Spanish consul in Paraguay and Bolivia.
 His brother Federico (1855–1924) was a military officer and politician.
 French naval engineer Henri Dupuy de Lôme was a cousin.

+He studied at a boarding school in Mataro, as well as studied French in Paris.
+At 17, he began law school in Madrid.